northstowekarate/northstowekarate.github.io/posts/2025/05/04/index.md

 ## Kata

 We practiced heian nidan several times.
-A key points includea gyaku hamni - where the hips are turned at a 45 degree angle in the opposite direction.
+A key point includes gyaku hamni - where the hips are turned at a 45 degree angle in the opposite direction.